-We first did this experiment as part of the Science Sleuths: Exploring the Garden class and it’s been a hit ever since.
+We first did this experiment as part of an online class I used to teach called, Science Sleuths: Exploring the Garden, and it’s been a hit ever since.
 The best part?
 It’s super easy to do!
 Let’s get started!

 Color Changing Celery Experiment